-Home / Learning Center / How Does a New Mortgage Affect Your Credit Score: What You Should Know
+Home / Learning Center / How Does a New Mortgage Affect Your Credit Score?

-How Does a New Mortgage Affect Your Credit Score: What You Should Know
+How Does a New Mortgage Affect Your Credit Score?

-How Does a New Mortgage Affect Your Credit Score: What You Should Know
+How Does a New Mortgage Affect Your Credit Score?

 SouthEast Bank| October 21, 2022

-How Does a New Mortgage Affect Your Credit Score: What You Should Know
+How Does a New Mortgage Affect Your Credit Score?

 Whether it’s your first time buying a house or your fifth time, the home-buying process can be a lot to understand, especially how it will impact your finances beyond just a monthly mortgage payment.

 One of the most important factors to consider when purchasing a house or even applying for a mortgage is the effect that it will have on your credit score.
-Mortgages, like other large purchases used with credit, negatively and positively impact your score, provided you make your payments on time.
+Mortgages, like other large purchases used with credit, will negatively impact your score at first before making a positive impact, provided you make your payments on time.

 Before considering buying a house, make sure you are familiar with the different ways a mortgage can affect your credit score.